Transportation & Logistics (TL)

 Provides an integrated approach to crisis analysis and response within the contexts of military logistics and homeland security.
 Focus is on the social and cultural context of emergencies, disasters and catastrophes.

 TL 721.
-Global Supply Chain Management.
+International Logistics Management.
 3 Credits.

 This course provides a coherent perspective on contemporary global logistics from raw materials through production to the customer.
 Addresses the roles of governments and intermediaries, international sourcing and the application of local trade laws.
 Discussion of economic, political, and social issues that may affect international transportation.
 Prereq: TL 711.